metabrainz/bookbrainz-user-guide/docs/style/entities/work.md

  * Example: A novel (with chapters) entered as a single Work entity: [The Long Earth](https://bookbrainz.org/edition/73dc9e04-997d-4c0f-94ac-63c0c7f3c1c0)
  * Example: An anthology of poems, each poem entered as a separate work: [Spoon River Anthology](https://bookbrainz.org/edition/7cb01eb1-735a-4184-af7f-8f021067d6da)
  * However, sometimes things are more complex:
-   * The novel [The Graveyard Book](https://bookbrainz.org/work/06fa3810-218e-4246-93da-f850537d1158) is composed of multiple chapters
-   * One of those chapters was previously published separately as a short story: [The Witch's Headstone](https://bookbrainz.org/work/85e25493-3851-47e7-a25c-730ceaf6389d), for which we want a separate Work entity
+   * The novel [The Graveyard Book](https://bookbrainz.org/work/06fa3810-218e-4246-93da-f850537d1158) is composed of multiple chapters, and one of those chapters was previously published separately as a short story: [The Witch's Headstone](https://bookbrainz.org/work/85e25493-3851-47e7-a25c-730ceaf6389d)
+   * The novel [The Girl with All the Gifts](https://bookbrainz.org/work/c5ac4708-681e-4f13-8975-7efff81cffa4)'s first chapter, was originally published as a short story in an anthology called [Apple for the Creature](https://bookbrainz.org/work/bcf07eb9-a900-44e6-9089-edb718c4bb22)
+   * For situations such as these, we'd want separate Work entities.

 #### What about a book's introduction/foreword/preface?